 - As mentioned, the skill level of each rider needs to be a consideration within the group and each rider should feel comfortable with the speed that the group will ride during the travel.
 Some riders will want to ride faster than others are comfortable with.
 If that is the case, consider splitting into different speed groups to keep everyone comfortable and safe.
 Feeling pressured and guilt by not wanting to ride at a speed faster than you’re comfortable with is a heavy burden to carry.
 Choose to ride with those with the same approximate speed in mind as you have.

 - Loud exhausts are great to keep others aware of your presence in traffic, but deafening your riding partners over the course of a long ride isn’t a nice thing to do.
 If you have open pipes or a race muffler, consider riding towards or at the back of the group.

 - Motorcycling doesn’t just contain two-wheeled motorcycles.
-Trikes and sidecars are still a popular option, and due to their width they should always ride at the back of the group.
-They are wide enough to take up two-thirds of the lane and don’t handle with the same nimbleness as a two-wheeled motorcycle.
+Trikes and sidecars are still a popular option, and due to their width, they should always ride at the back of the group.
+They are wide enough to take up two-thirds of the lane and don’t handle the same nimbleness as a two-wheeled motorcycle.
 That differential in handling can create a problem in a sudden change of speed or adjustment needed within the lane.

 Group riding brings an added level of adventure to motorcycle riding and with safe and thought-out practices the journey together will only get better year after year.
-Each ride as group will change with the scenery and addition or subtraction of group members will add new dynamics to the ride.
+Each ride as a group will change with the scenery and addition or subtraction of group members will add new dynamics to the ride.
 Just keep all the basics in mind, and you’ll enjoy motorcycling as long as you want to.